adamretter/exist-puppet/README-exist-systemd.md

-On Ubuntu Vivid using Systemd, there is an issue with starting eXist.
-You need to edit /etc/systemd/system/eXist-db.sercice and add:
+On Ubuntu Vivid (or newer) using Systemd, there is an issue with starting eXist.
+You need to edit /etc/systemd/system/eXist-db.service and add:

 User=exist